Mike55Young/BDMref/README.md

 # BDMref
-Reformat the output of Australian Births Deaths and Marriages websites as references for Genealogy.
+Reformat the output of Australian Births Deaths and Marriages websites as references for Genealogy websites like WikiTree.